-The orchard at Woolsthorpe Manor contains an apple tree with a special place in history - it's the tree connected with Isaac Newton’s discovery of the law of gravitation – a story Newton himself told.
+We are custodians of an apple tree with a very special place in history.
+Newton's apple tree is intertwined with his discovery of the law of gravitation – a story Newton himself told.

-In the orchard at Woolsthorpe Manor there is an apple tree which first put down roots around 400 years ago.
-It's known that for at least 240 years it's been known as the 'gravity tree' and shown to visitors as Isaac Newton's apple tree, the tree from which an apple fell and caused him to ask the question: 'Why do apples always fall straight down to the ground?'
+In the orchard at Woolsthorpe Manor we are custodians of a very special apple tree.
+Yes, the very tree from which an apple fell and caused Newton to ask the question: 'Why do apples always fall straight down to the ground?'

-It’s a bit of a scientific legend but there are many truths in it.
-Much later in his life, Newton told the story to both William Stukeley and John Conduitt, his biographers, and they recorded it in their writings.
+The story of the apple falling inspiring Newton is a scientific legend, but there are many truths in it.
+We know he was constantly inspired by the natural world around him.
+This caused him to question, explore and experiment.
+Later in life, Newton himself told the story to his biographers, both William Stukeley and John Conduitt, and they recorded it in their writings.

 The real thing?